quick-perf/quickperf-examples/che-didact-guide.md

 # Welcome to the QuickPerf examples guide
 This guide contains several projects showing how to use QuickPerf [JVM](https://github.com/quick-perf/doc/wiki/JVM-annotations) and [SQL](https://github.com/quick-perf/doc/wiki/SQL-annotations) annotations with various frameworks (*JUnit 4*, *JUnit 5*, *TestNG*, *Testcontainers*, *Spring Boot*, *Quarkus*, *Micronaut*, ...).

-The guide is interactif, you can click on the bellow links to open files or start the predefined commands.
+The guide is interactive.
+You can click on the below links to open files or start the predefined commands.

 Powered by [Eclipse Che](https://www.eclipse.org/che/) and [VSCode Didact](https://github.com/redhat-developer/vscode-didact).